MJeorrett/buoyancy-spike/README.md

 - Are all projects fully resourced?
 - What are some good options to better use the resources I have?
 - What additional resources do I need to fully resource all projects?
+- New dev starts, where should they be assigned?
+- New client signs, when can they start?

 # Resource Types & Skills
 - Tech lead